 Thinking about listing your old house on the market with an agent?
 You’ll end up paying a fortune for repairs.
 Consider the benefits of a cash buyer instead.
-We buy old houses in Greater Cleveland in any condition for cash, as-is, regardless of the condition.
+We buy old houses in Greater Cleveland, Ohio in any condition for cash, as-is, regardless of the condition.

 Need to Sell an Old House?
 We Buy Those!